rifathasan404-blip/sql-data-warehouse-project/README.md

 This product is licensed under [MIT License](LICENSE).
 You are free to use, modify and share this project with proper attribution.

 ## 🔴 About Me
 Hi there!
 I'm **Rifat Hasan**, highly passionate about **Data Science** & **Machine Learning**.
 I'm continuously growing in this field.
-Though the is difficult and highly competitive but i'm gonna see where it ends.
+Though this field is difficult and highly competitive but i'm gonna see where it ends.

 **Thank You**